 The maps above present forecasts at fine-grained sub-national geographical locations for each of the three outcomes, focusing primarily on where events happen.
 We refer to this level as pgm.

-For more information see the monthly forecasts report for November 2019
+For more information see the monthly forecasts report for May 2020

-- Forecasts November 2019, geographical level, ensemble model (non-state)
+- Forecasts May 2020, geographical level, ensemble model (non-state)

-- Forecasts November 2019, geographical level, ensemble model (one-sided)
+- Forecasts May 2020, geographical level, ensemble model (one-sided)

-- Forecasts November 2019, geographical level, changemaps (state-based)
+- Forecasts May 2020, geographical level, changemaps (state-based)

-- Forecasts November 2019, geographical level, changemaps (non-state)
+- Forecasts May 2020, geographical level, changemaps (non-state)

-- Forecasts November 2019, geographical level, changemaps (one-sided)
+- Forecasts May 2020, geographical level, changemaps (one-sided)

 Please cite: Hegre, Håvard, Marie Allansson, Matthias Basedau, Michael Colaresi, Mihai Croicu, Hanne Fjelde, Frederick Hoyles, Lisa Hultman, Stina Högbladh, Naima Mouhleb, Sayeed Auwn Muhammad, Desiree Nilsson, Håvard Mokleiv Nygård, Gudlaug Olafsdottir, Kristina Petrova, David Randahl, Espen Geelmuyden Rød, Nina von Uexkull, Jonas Vestby (2019) ‘ViEWS: A political violence early-warning system’, Journal of Peace Research, 56(2), pp. 155–174. doi: 10.1177/0022343319823860.